Add, remove & assign phone numbers on demand

 If your team relies on Microsoft for everything, then Skype is a good choice.
 But it doesn’t come with auto-attendant, voice answering, call forwarding or call routing features.

-Chalkboard is the clear frontrunner among VoIP alternatives because it’s a virtual calling app plus an automated marketing tool.
+Chalkboard is the clear frontrunner for those looking for a VoIP provider, as it’s a virtual calling app plus an automated marketing tool.

 Looking for a VoIP phone system for your business?
 Here’s everything you need to know